-- (a) the accuracy of the personal data is contested by the data subject; - (b) the processing is unlawful and the data subject opposes the erasure of the personal data;
+(a) the data subject contests the accuracy of the personal data;

+(b) the processing is unlawful and the data subject opposes the erasure of the personal data;

-- (c) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims; - (d) the data subject has objected to processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.
-Notification obligation regarding rectification or erasure of personal data or restriction of processing (Article 19 of GDPR)
+(c) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims;

+(d) the processing is based on legitimate interest pursued by the controller or by a third party or is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, and the data subject objects to the processing.

+In this case, the controller only stores the data, with the exceptions set out in the GDPR.

+7. Notification obligation regarding rectification or erasure of personal data or restriction of processing (Article 19 of GDPR)

-The controller shall communicate any rectification or erasure of personal data or restriction of processing carried out, to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
+The controller shall communicate any rectification or erasure of personal data or restriction of processing carried out to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
 The controller shall inform the data subject about those recipients if the data subject requests it.

-7. Right to data portability (Article 20 of GDPR)
+8. Right to data portability (See Article 20 of GDPR for more information)